Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/README.md

 ### Silent token acquisition

-The **MSAL-Angular** allows you to acquire a silently (i.e. cache).
+The **MSAL Angular** allows you to acquire a silently from the cache.
 In case the silent token acquisition fails, the recommended pattern is to fallback to an **interactive method** for token acquisition.

 ```typescript
     this.http.get(API_ENDPOINT)